 As you may know, in 1967 on a flight to Hawaii, Qantas Chief Steward Pat McGann read a newspaper article about Jamie Ryan, a young Brisbane boy dying of leukaemia.
 The story really touched Pat so he “passed the hat” around his crew who each donated a dollar to buy toys for him.
 Sadly by the time they returned home, Jamie had passed away.

-The Jumbo Joy Flight began as a scenic flight over Sydney on a 707 for RIDBC children in 1970.
-Santa was a regular visitor and gave all the children gifts purchased & wrapped by the Pathfinders.
-In 1980, as the last 707 retired from the Qantas fleet, Pathfinders combined with Turramurra Rotary and the Jumbo Joy Flight expanded to take children with disabilities or from disadvantaged backgrounds from various charity groups on a 747-400 flight.
-49 years on and still going strong, it’s the first time many of these children have been on a plane and the smiles, laughter and excitement are sheer delight to experience.
+The Joey Joy Flight (formerly Jumbo Joy Flight) began as a scenic flight over Sydney on a 707 for RIDBC children in 1970.
+Santa was a regular visitor and gave all the children gifts purchased & wrapped by the Qantas Pathfinders.
+In 1980, as the last 707 retired from the Qantas fleet, Qantas Pathfinders combined with Turramurra Rotary and the Jumbo Joy Flight expanded to take children with disabilities or from disadvantaged backgrounds from various charity groups on a 747-400 flight.
+More than 50 years on and still going strong, it’s the first time many of these children have been on a plane and the smiles, laughter and excitement are sheer delight to experience.
 Over the years various musicians have entertained the kids pre-flight and many famous faces were there to greet the kids on their return including Humphrey B Bear, Ronald McDonald, the Sydney Swans, Ian Thorpe, Kate Ritchie, Lleyton Hewitt, Pat Rafter and Cathy Freeman.
 Radio, television and newspaper media outlets have always been very supportive of this event.

 The first Revue, “My Fair Hostie” was held at the Illawarra Catholic Club in 1975 – the brainchild of Flight Attendants Peter Owens and Vic Allen.
-Over the years the Revue has called many venues home – Maroubra Seals, Paddington Woollahra RSL, Selinas, Easts Leagues Club and for 17 years its current venue, NORTHS.
+Over the years the Revue has called many venues home – Maroubra Seals, Paddington Woollahra RSL, Selinas, Easts Leagues Club and for over 20 years its current venue, NORTHS.
 The cast and crew even took to the road for a show in Melbourne in 1993.
-In its 45th year, around 600 Qantas staff have donated their time and talents as cast and crew, entertaining tens of thousands of people and raising many millions of dollars for RIDBC.
+In its 49th year, around 600 Qantas staff have donated their time and talents as cast and crew, entertaining tens of thousands of people and raising many millions of dollars for RIDBC, now known as NextSense.

-Another perennial favourite is the Charity Flight which started in 2002 as a conversation between John Singleton and then Qantas Captain Roger Gee who is now an RIDBC Board Member, former Pathfinders President and longstanding Executive member.
-Our first flight was to Qantas’ birthplace, Longreach, followed by day trips to enjoy the sights and wonderful food and wine in Uluru, Norfolk Island, Hamilton Island, Hobart, Daylesford/Ballarat, the Sunshine Coast, Alice Springs, Queenstown NZ, Adelaide Hills and Fraser Island.
+Another perennial favourite is the Charity Flight which started in 2002 as a conversation between John Singleton and then Qantas Captain Roger Gee who is now a Nextsense Board Member, former Qantas Pathfinders President and longstanding Executive member.
+Our first flight was to Qantas’ birthplace, Longreach, followed by day trips to enjoy the sights and wonderful food and wine in Uluru, Norfolk Island, Hamilton Island, Hobart, Daylesford/Ballarat, the Sunshine Coast, Alice Springs, Queenstown NZ, Adelaide Hills, Mildura and Fraser Island.
 Special guests have included Cathy Freeman, Adam Spencer, Jane Rutter, Peter Cousens, Graham Wilson, Maggie Beer, Tara Moss, Ray Martin and Ross Symonds.
-This year’s trip sees our passengers visit the historic town of Mildura, with the highlight being a specially designed long Italian lunch created by celebrity chef and “A Gondola on the Murray” star, Stefano de Pieri, accompanied by award winning McGuigan wines, who have kindly allowed us access to their Barrel Hall in the Buronga Hill winery – a stunning venue not normally open to the public.
+This year’s special 20th anniversary flight sees our passengers return to where it all began – Longreach – to discover the outback and sights such as the Stockman’s Hall of Fame, as well as enjoy a delicious lunch and tour of the Qantas Founders’ Museum.

 Another chance to glam up and dance the night away was at the Pathfinders Balls, the first one held at the Sebel Townhouse in Elizabeth Bay in 1990.
 Held in various locations throughout the city, the balls were organised by a group of Qantas medical sisters and flight hostesses.
 A highlight was when band du jour, the Enormous Horns performed.
 TV news presenter, Richard Morecroft was one of the celebrity attendees.